People age 65 and older are more likely to have one or more long-lasting health problems in addition to cancer. These include:

 Ask for support from your family and others

 If possible, try to have dental work done before you start cancer treatment.
 Or schedule it for after treatment.
 Depending on how healthy your mouth and teeth are, you might need to see an oncologic dentist before cancer treatment.
-This is a dentist experienced in treating people with cancer.
+This is a dentist experienced in treating cancer.
 Learn more about dental and oral health.

-Talking with your doctor
+Talking with your health care team

 Any chronic health problems

-Drug allergies – Including what happened when you took a medication you are allergic to
+Drug allergies, including what happened when you took a medication you are allergic to

-Earlier surgeries or medical procedures
+Other surgeries or medical procedures you have had

 Medical tests and results